Micro.blog: Philosophy

 support for the IndieWeb "POSSE" principles—Publish (on your) Own Site, Syndicate Elsewhere.
 This publishing model involves the end user posting content to their own domain name based site first, then using web standards to syndicate to multiple other social networks and platforms.

-Micro.blog supports syndication to Facebook Pages, as well as to Twitter, Facebook, Medium, LinkedIn, Mastodon, and Tumblr accounts.
+Micro.blog supports syndication (referred as cross-posting on Micro.blog) to several locations: Day One, Flickr, LinkedIn, Mastodon, Medium, Nostr, PeerTube, Pixelfed, Threads, and Tumblr.

 It also supports importing from data exported from WordPress, and supports cross-posting from Instagram to micro.blog.